Dpdl is a rapid development programming language and constrained device framework with built-in database technology.

 So far DpdlEngine V1.0 has been tested on:

-Dpdl is currently developed by SEE Solutions and the following integrations has been defined:
+Dpdl is currently developed by SEE Solutions and the following integrations are in development:

-Dpdl back-end compiler to compile Dpdl code to native machine code for most target architectures (LLVM).
+Back-end compiler to compile Dpdl code to native machine code for most target architectures (LLVM)

-Dpdl-IDE and provide also plug-ins for other popular IDEs (IntelliJ, eclipse, MSVS)
+Dpdl-IDE with plug-ins for popular IDEs (IntelliJ, eclipse, VS Code)

 The Dpdl framework and API documentation are available via the following links: